 Beaches in the Balestrate area are sandy and are close to wooded areas in many locations.

 Castellammare del Golfo

 Located between Palermo and Trapani on Sicily's northwestern coast, Castellammare del Golfo is a quaint seaside town with a very romantic feel.
 Since it still feels like old Sicily, it is a good destination if you are after authentic culture and Sicilian traditions.

 The beaches are in the eastern part of Castellammare and have something to offer every type of beachgoer.
 Zingaro is next to the nature reserve and has a stunning backdrop, while Guidaloca is a good location for drivers as the beach has convenient parking.
 Castellammare del Golfo beaches are also popular with swimmers and divers The coves of Scopello are home to lots of sea life and make a good option for snorkeling.

 Although not a typical beach town, Milazzo is a great spot for swimmers and its pebble beaches are a pleasant place to pass away a day or two.
 Milazzo is located on Sicily's northeast coast, a short distance from the Aeolian Islands and Nebrodi Park, making it a popular tourist destination and a favorite of ancient historians.
 Milazzo has many hotels and resorts, and its dock is a pleasant stop even for those who prefer not to swim.

 Fun ancient trivia: In "The Odyssey," Milazzo is where Odysseus' ship runs aground and he meets Polyphemus, the Cyclops.

 San Vito lo Capo

 The area is also popular with climbers since the coast is lined with stunning cliffs.
-There are hundreds of caves and grottos among the cliffs which are only accessible via climbing.
+There are hundreds of caves and grottoes among the cliffs, many of which are only accessible via climbing.